carla-simulator/carla-simulator.github.io/_posts/2018-04-03-tutorial-basics.md

 In these videos, we are going to cover things like modifying the python client examples or how to build CARLA from source.

-Subscribe our new [CARLA youtube channel](https://www.youtube.com/channel/UC1llP9ekCwt8nEJzMJBQekg) for  more  in-depth content videos to be added soon.
+Subscribe to our new [CARLA youtube channel](https://www.youtube.com/channel/UC1llP9ekCwt8nEJzMJBQekg) for  more  in-depth content videos to be added soon.

 <h4 style="margin: 20px 0">Getting Started</h4>